 If you want to try it for the first time, or just want to experiment with new methods, then I recommend choosing something from the list below.

 - Burrow’s tail

 - African violet

 - Holiday cactus (Christmas or Thanksgiving)

 Before you can propagate plants, you will need a few supplies.
 Don’t worry, you won’t need a bunch of expensive equipment to get started.

 Heck, you probably already have some of this stuff at home.
-You can see a more detailed list here… Plant Propagation Supplies.
+You can see a more detailed list here… Plant Propagation Tools & Equipment.
 But I’ll give you a quick list of the basic things you’ll need…

 - Propagation soil – I make my own using a mix of perlite, vermiculite, and potting soil – but a nice seed starting mix will work too.

 - A container – This can be a fancy propagation chamber, a pot with a clear plastic bag, or you could try to make your own DIY propagation box.